cy6erskunk/q-n-a/docs/Organisational-rules.md

 o.118

-The pools are composed taking into account the following orders of strength: October 2024
+The pools are composed taking into account the following orders of strength:

-42

-FIE

 1 The fencers ranked from the addition of the results in the previous two Veterans World Championships, irrespective of age category changes.